2018deckerd/MergeSort/README.md

-# MergeSort
+# merge-sort-starter
-Program for merge sorting an array
+This repo contains the starter code for the merge sort lab.